 Belongil Beach is located to the west/north-west of the Byron Bay township and runs from the Jonson Street structure/ Main Beach car park to the mouth of Belongil Creek (see Figure 1).
-The part of the beach to which this DA relates is adjacent to the northern end of Don Street (see Figure 2).
+The part of the beach to which this DA relates is to the north-west of Manfred Street (see Figure 2).